 below-grade wall.
 That portion of a wall in the building envelope that is entirely below the finish grade and in contact with the ground.

+boiler, modulating.
+A boiler that is capable of more than a single firing rate in response to a varying temperature or heating load.

+boiler system.
+One or more boilers, their piping and controls that work together to supply steam or hot water to heat output devices remote from the boiler.